Debt Ratios for Home Financing

-Usually, underwriting for conventional loans requires a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Usually, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The second number is what percent of your gross income every month which can be applied to housing expenses and recurring debt together.
-Recurring debt includes things like vehicle payments, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
+Recurring debt includes things like vehicle loans, child support and monthly credit card payments.

 Examples: